couchbaselabs/node-ottoman/vuepress/guides/schema.md

 Below are some quick notes on the types of indexes available, and their pros and cons.
 For a more in-depth discussion, consider reading [Couchbasics: How Functional and Performance Needs Determine Data Access in Couchbase](https://blog.couchbase.com/determine-data-access-in-couchbase/)

+### `n1ql`

+These indexes uses the new SQL-like query language available from Couchbase Server 4.0.0.
+These indexes are more performant than views in many cases and are significantly more flexible, allowing even un-indexed searches.

+N1QL indexes in Ottoman use [Couchbase GSIs](http://developer.couchbase.com/documentation/server/current/indexes/gsi-for-n1ql.html).
+If you need flexibility of queries and speed, this is the way to go.

 ### `refdoc`

 These indexes are the most performant, but the least flexible.
 They allow only a single document to occupy any particular value and do direct key-value lookups using a referential document to identify a matching document in Couchbase.